CSB-book/CSB/r/solutions/Golberg2010_pseudo.md

 	**Hints**:

-	- to read the data, use `read.csv`; remember to set `stringsAsFactors = FALSE`, otherwise the species names will become `factor`s
+	- to read the data, use `read.csv`; remember to set `stringsAsFactors = FALSE`, otherwise the species names will become of type `factor`, and you won't be able to manipulate them
-	- there are different ways to solve the exercise; the simplest is to cycle through all possible values of `Status`, and count how many occurrences of each are in the data
+	- there are different ways to solve the exercise; the most straightforward is to cycle through all possible values of `Status`, and count how many occurrences of each are in the data
 	- alternatively, check the documentation for the function `table`

 	**Pseudocode**: